alaudet/raspi-sump/README.md

 See the [changelog](https://github.com/alaudet/raspi-sump/blob/master/changelog) for the latest information on Raspi-Sump features.

+# Supported Hardware

+All models up to and including RaspberryPi 4

+Raspberry Pi5 is not supported

 # Supported Versions of Raspberry Pi OS

 Raspi-Sump now supports Raspberry Pi OS 12 (Bookworm) and Raspberry Pi OS 11 (Bullseye) as of version 1.10 which installs Raspi-Sump in a Python3 virtual environment.